Back to Tennessee

 Plain English: This amendment adds new requirements for verifying who can prepare a deed of conveyance of real property in Tennessee.

-• Adds a requirement for the Register of Deeds to verify that an affidavit on a deed was signed by someone authorized, such as an attorney or title agent, and includes specific forms of identification.
+• Adds a requirement for the Register of Deeds to verify that an affidavit on a deed was signed by someone authorized, such as an attorney or title agent, and includes specific forms for these affidavits.

-• Requires county registers not to register any deed unless it is prepared by a licensed professional or the owner with proper documentation.
+• Requires county registers to not register any deed unless it is prepared by authorized individuals and includes proper declarations or affidavits.

 • The amendment text does not specify penalties for non-compliance with these new requirements.